jack-blackson/ioBroker.countdown/README.md

 ## Features to add
 * Possibility to add a script as a parameter and start it when countdown ends
+* Possibility to use plus and minus in addminutes and the other add functions

 ## Changelog
 ### 0.1.0 (2019-04-29)